Beastea3/bas-doc-site/docs/sdk/js.md

 - `schema`: The unique identifier (UID) of the schema for which the attestation is being created.
 - `data`: An object that contains the following properties:
-  - `recipient`: The Ethereum address of the attestation recipient.
+  - `recipient`: The BNB address of the attestation recipient.
   - `expirationTime`: A Unix timestamp that represents the expiration time of the attestation.
 You can set it to `0` for no expiration.
   - `revocable`: A boolean value that indicates whether the attestation can be revoked or not.
   - `refUID`: (Optional) The UID of a referenced attestation.
 If there is no reference, use `ZERO_BYTES32`.